 You may get covered emergency medical care whenever you need it, anywhere in the United States or its territories.
-Our plan also covers worldwide emergency services, including emergency transportation, and urgently needed care outside the United States and its territories.
+Our plan also covers emergency services, including emergency transportation, and urgently needed care outside the United States and its territories up to one hundred thousand dollars (\$100,000) per calendar year.
+Our plan covers ambulance services in situations where getting to the emergency room in any other way could endanger your health.
+For more information, see the Medical Benefits Chart in Chapter 4.

-Our plan also covers ambulance services in situations where getting to the emergency room in any other way could endanger your health.
+Our plan covers ambulance services in situations where getting to the emergency room in any other way could endanger your health.
 We also cover medical services during the emergency.